xetram/xetram.github.io/content/dyugangotri/norms.md

 - Big events outside your premises (example: parties in the terrace) require prior approval.
 - <u>No smoking</u> anywhere in or around the building.
 - Background cultural norms: Traditional Hindu.
+- Please note that there may even be an emergency and we live in the same building.
+We might need to enter your residence for maintenance purposes even if you're away on a vacation (as specified in the agreement).
+Hence:
   - Use the main door lock we've provided.
-Don't put your own padlock.
-We might need to enter your residence for maintenance purposes even if you're away on a vacation (as specified in the agreement).
-Please note that there may even be an emergency and we live in the same building.
+It may be electronically operated (see demo link below).
+You can set a PIN to avoid accidental opening.
+  - If you put your own padlock due to some contingency - be sure to provide us with a pair of keys.

 ### Workers
 - Please oversee any workers you let into the premises throughout their stay.
-We've seen movers and packers soiling toilets, internet guys prying out socket plates and plan to damage wiring by shorting cables, electricians littering the terrace etc..
+We've seen movers and packers soiling toilets, internet guys prying out socket plates and planning to damage wiring by shorting cables, electricians littering the terrace etc..

 ## Damage, repair, modifications.